laravel/spark-next-docs/4.x/spark-stripe/configuration.md

 }
 ```

-Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Spark\Billable` trait and that it casts the `trial_ends_at` attribute to `datetime`:
+Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Spark\Billable` trait and that it casts the `trial_ends_at` attribute to `datetime`.
+In addition, your billable model's primary key should be an `integer` column named `id`:

 ```php
 <?php